Cataract Surgery on Long Island, NY

 The only permanent cure for cataracts is cataract surgery, during which the eye’s natural lens is removed and replaced with an artificial implant called an intraocular lens implant (IOL).

-Island Eye Surgicenter attending physicians perform several advanced cataract surgery procedures, including:
+The attending physicians at Island Eye Surgicenter perform several advanced cataract surgery procedures, including:

 Standard Cataract Surgery